PaulSpence/paulspence.github.io/_pages/publications.md

 <section class="page__content" itemprop="text">

-<p>Please see below for a publication list of my journal article.
+<p>Please see below for a publication list of my journal articles.
 You can also visit my <a href="https://scholar.google.com/citations?user=GlrxwVIAAAAJ">Google Scholar</a> or <a href="https://orcid.org/0000-0001-5156-2204">Orchid Id</a> profiles.</p>

 <h2 id="journal-articles">Journal Articles</h2>